Kevin-Galarza/authentication_service/README.md

-A REST API written in Node and Express used to create and authenticate user profiles.
+A REST API written in Node and Express for authenticating users.